jularina/Clustering_ancient_shops/README.md

-# shops_clustering
+# CLustering of ancient shops with full-stage data analysis

-The clustering of shops in Python and R. Main file is DataScience_Odnoblyudova_Arina.ipynb.
+The project involves the clustering of shops in Python and R.

+DataScience_Odnoblyudova_Arina.ipynb - main file.
 There the usage of R scripts is explained.